samcat437/Milestone-2/README.md

 #### Game Page

 1. As a visiting user, I would like to view the question displayed on page one at a time.
     * After clicking the start game button, the user is displayed one question.
-The user knows there will be more questions because there is a next button after checking my answer.
+The user knows there will be more questions because there is a next button after checking their answer.
 [Game Page one question](https://github.com/samcat437/Milestone-2/blob/main/docs/test-screenshots/game-next-question.png)
 2. As a visiting user, I would like to click on a button to make a response.
     * The user selects an answer by clicking it.
 They will know it is selected because it changes colour.
 [Game Page selection made](https://github.com/samcat437/Milestone-2/blob/main/docs/test-screenshots/game-selection.png)
 3. As a visiting user, I would like to check my answer.